Tom E. Deckard: False Prophet

 (2 Peter 2:1-3)

-om Deckard is a Hebrew Roots leader with a checkered past and, with several incarnations of his ministry spanning a period of decades, there is a great deal of information concerning the man and his ever changing doctrinal output.
+Tom Deckard is a charlatan who claims to be a Hebrew Roots scholar who in reality has a checkered past with several questionable incarnations of his ministry spanning a period of decades.
+From what I discovered about Deckard, there is a great deal of information concerning the man and his ever changing doctrinal output.

 As this writer knows how facts can be twisted in order to seek to discredit a ministry leader, I’ve learned to look at motives on the part of those who would expose what are ostensibly false prophets.
 Usually, the most vehement attacks come from people from the target figure’s past, and they are frequently so bitter at some perceived wrong that the data they present cannot be trusted.
 Worse yet, the Spirit that lurks behind such heresy hunters seeks to draw in new converts to entangle others in their infernal antagonism.

 In this regard, I have no particular axe to grind with Deckard as I have never met the man — but I recognize the spirit within him.
 The primary motivation for producing the present work is to combat the false doctrines Deckard espouses, and the best way to do that is to focus on the truth of the Gospel – periodically noting how Deckard’s Jewish Supremacism manipulates that truth for his own agenda.

 Back in the 1980′s, Tom Deckard was a pastor of a church in Illinois, which he founded with then wife Kay.
 Several satellite churches were developed in adjacent states, as well as overseas outreaches.
 Multiple non-profit corporations were formed, and Deckard showed a keen interest in overseas work, with a stint in a Barbados mission in 1995 – where Deckard kept an apartment.
 He expanded into the Philippines, India, Africa, and South America, all the while fund raising in the states to support these projects.